DawnDeWaay/tdd-amplify-react/README.md

 - Our objective now is to make this test go green (pass) in as few steps as possible.
 The goal is not to build a perfectly designed application but rather to make this go green and then [refactor](https://en.wikipedia.org/wiki/Code_refactoring) the architecture through small incremental steps.

 [Code for this section](https://github.com/pairing4good/tdd-amplify-react-/commit/998cf7a3da2af3b30aed14ccea18e6d546e85e61)

+### Failing Test
+When you ran `npx create-react-app tdd-amplify-react` it created the react app and added a test that renders the `App` [component](https://reactjs.org/docs/thinking-in-react.html#step-1-break-the-ui-into-a-component-hierarchy) and verifies that it has a "learn react" link.
+This test is lower in the testing pyramid because it doesn't start up the web application.
+Instead it uses the [React Testing Library](https://testing-library.com) to render the component hierarchy without starting the web application on http://localhost:3000.
+I would normally never encourage someone to delete a test but since we didn't write this test and we are starting at the top of the testing pyramid, let's just delete `App.test.js` for now.

 ### Green - Acceptance Test
 Before we proceed let's add a script to run cypress into the `package.json` file in the `scripts` section.